JosephTLucas/blog/content/preparedness_challenge.md

 # Commentary from May 16, 2024

 I still believe this concept of a social-network worm is a valid concern.
-The last six months have contianed significiant gains in multimodal performance and latency that increase the effectiveness of these tools in realtime social engineering.
+The last six months have contained significiant gains in multimodal performance and latency that increase the effectiveness of these tools in realtime social engineering.
 The increase in agent-related research for vulnerability discovery and exploit development also makes the overall task simpler than the architecture I initially outlined.